Get new information about immunizations as it is released

 - Enrolled in CHIP

-(*A child who has commercial (private) health insurance, but coverage does not include vaccines; a child whose insurance covers only selected vaccines (TVFC-eligible for non-covered vaccines only; or a child whose insurance caps vaccine coverage at a certain amount.
-Once that coverage amount is reached, the child is categorized as underinsured.)
+*A child who has commercial (private) health insurance, but coverage does not include vaccines; a child whose insurance covers only selected vaccines (TVFC-eligible for non-covered vaccines only).

 The Preventive Health Division at Dallas County Health and Human Services are committed to ensuring quality service and assurance to all clients.
 For more information call 214 819-2163.